 - offering home advice

-- observing individual children at the setting
+- a telephone consult or observing individual children at the setting

 - suggesting ways to support individual needs